Content Search in Office 365

 After you run a Content Search, the number of content locations and an estimated number of search results are displayed in the search profile.
 You can also quickly view statistics, such as the content locations that have the most items that match the search query.
 After you run a search, you can preview the results or export them to a local computer.

 To have access to the Content search page to run searches and preview and export search results, an administrator, compliance officer, or eDiscovery manager must be a member of the eDiscovery Manager role group in the Security & Compliance Center.
-For more information, see Assign eDiscovery permissions in the Office 365 Security & Compliance Center.
+For more information, see Assign eDiscovery permissions.

 On the Search page, click the arrow next to New search.